“A smart, brilliantly realised call to arms.” – The Observer

 As they navigate first love and family expectations, can the three teenagers pull off the ultimate heist and bring about a green rising?

 A Young Adult climate change thriller about nature, geoengineering and civil disobedience in the face of overwhelming corporate negligence.
-Out on September 2nd with Walker Books, this is THE POWER meets GRASSHOPPER JUNGLE and THE MARTIAN.
+This is THE POWER meets GRASSHOPPER JUNGLE and THE MARTIAN.

 From the beginning of my writing career, I’ve wanted to write about climate change – but I could never find a “way in”.
 It’s such a huge, complex topic that I didn’t know how to tackle it in a way that felt uplifting.
 My writing is primarily character and story-focused.
 It’s funny and romantic.
 That tone felt impossible to capture in a book about climate change, a topic that is discomforting at best and soul-destroying/terrifying at worst. – read my essay, Positivity in the apocalypse: can a climate fiction novel be uplifting?

 Read my conversation with my editor about the writing process

 “This has the makings of a modern eco-classic with its scathing attack on the 1% who are responsible for the most pollution on earth for corporate reasons, but also empowers with reminders of the impact of grassroots protest.” – Lilyfae

 “Green Rising is a whip-smart tale that asks big, bold questions of how we can save the planet, with or without Greenfinger magic.
 Beautiful imagery, a strong scientific underpinning and well-rounded characters.
 A must-read for teens today.” ― Laura Lam, Sunday Times bestselling author of Goldilocks and Seven Devils